Agorapulse Review: How To Make Social Media Management Easy

 A free trial is available here.

 First and foremost, Agorapulse offers a comprehensive combination of social network support that’s not seen in most tools.
-If you have profiles on Facebook, Twitter, LinkedIn, Google+, Instagram and YouTube (coming soon), there aren’t too many alternatives.
+If you have profiles on Facebook, Twitter, LinkedIn, Instagram and YouTube, there aren’t too many alternatives.

 Second, Agorapulse has assembled one of the best scheduling tools, and it continues to improve with each iteration.
 You can schedule posts to be shared at a specific date and time, of course, but you can also choose to repeat them a number of times, an unlimited number of times, add them to a queue, and see all in calendar or list format.

 Third, and perhaps most important, is Agorapulse’s Social Inbox.
 Whether on desktop or the mobile app, Agorapulse merges all of your comments, mentions and messages for a particular platform into one easy-to-use stream of activity.
 And not only can you quickly review, assign or respond to comments, you can also allow Agorapulse to automatically review and ‘hide’ activity.
 This is particularly useful for Twitter Direct Messages as you can easily filter out and never see all of the common Auto DM spam.

 The one obvious limitation of Agorapulse, like most social media management tools, is missing capability for certain social profiles / networks.
-If you don’t need to schedule activity for, say, a personal Facebook profile, then this is not a big deal.
-And sadly, there isn’t much call for personal Google+ profile support these days (which is why it's going away!).
-Agorapulse was designed from Day 1 to be a tool for businesses and felt that personal Facebook profile support wasn’t needed.
-While it will be added in the future, I will be sharing an interesting workaround in an upcoming article.
+If you don’t need to schedule activity for, say, Pinterest, then this is not a big deal.